 - General: The Indoor Aquatic Center is a 44,000 square foot building that was constructed in 2001.
 This facility includes two large pool areas, locker rooms, an event room, storage areas, and an office area.
 The facility operates from 5:15 am to 8:45 pm with reduced hours on the weekends. - Building Envelope: The facility is constructed of brick and concrete panel. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
-Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output. - HVAC Systems: The Indoor Aquatic Center HVAC system includes rooftop package units, specially-designed duct paths, and a heating water boiler. - Energy Management Systems: The current systems are controlled by a DDC system.
+These lamps are rated at 32-watts.
+Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%. - HVAC Systems: The Indoor Aquatic Center HVAC system includes rooftop package units, specially-designed duct paths, and a heating water boiler. - Energy Management Systems: The current systems are controlled by a DDC system. - Operating Hours: 5:15 am to 8:45 pm, Monday through Friday; 9 am to 8:45 pm Saturday; 12 pm to 5:45 pm Sunday.